Skip to main content

 Now an associate professor in the University of Kentucky’s Dr. Bing Zhang Department of Statistics, she had actually visited the University of Kentucky during her spring break at 16 years old to meet with Arny Stromberg, Ph.D., the Allen-Anderson Endowed Professor of Statistics, who was then an associate professor in the department.

 “Dr. Stromberg is one of my greatest mentors,” she said.
-“He was so thoughtful during that trip to sit down and
+“He was so thoughtful during that trip

 By Vice President for Research Lisa Cassis